Lassa virus

 a type of viral hemorrhagic fever (VHF), in humans and other primates.
-Lassa mammarenavirus is an emerging virus and a select agent, requiring Biosafety Level 4-equivalent containment.
+Lassa virus is an emerging virus and a select agent, requiring Biosafety Level 4-equivalent containment.
 It is endemic in West African countries, especially Sierra Leone, the Republic of Guinea, Nigeria, and Liberia, where the annual incidence of infection is between 300,000 and 500,000 cases, resulting in 5,000 deaths per year.

 As of 2012 discoveries within the Mano River region of west Africa have expanded the endemic zone between the two known Lassa endemic regions, indicating that LASV is more widely distributed throughout the tropical wooded savannah ecozone in west Africa.
 There are no approved vaccines against Lassa fever for use in humans.

 Discovery

 In 1969, missionary nurse Laura Wine fell ill with a mysterious disease she contracted from an obstetrical patient in Lassa, a village in Borno State, Nigeria.
 She was then transported to Jos, where she died.
 Subsequently, two others became infected, one of whom was fifty-two-year-old nurse Lily Pinneo who had cared for Laura Wine.
-Samples from Pinneo were sent to Yale University in New Haven where a new virus, that would later be known as Lassa mammarenavirus, was isolated for the first time by Jordi Casals, Sonja Buckley, and others.
+Samples from Pinneo were sent to Yale University in New Haven where a new virus, that would later be known as Lassa virus, was isolated for the first time by Jordi Casals-Ariet, Sonja Buckley, and others.
 Casals contracted the fever, and nearly lost his life; one technician died from it.
 By 1972, the multimammate rat, Mastomys natalensis, was found to be the main reservoir of the virus in West Africa, able to shed virus in its urine and feces without exhibiting visible symptoms.